jensvogt/awsmock/README.md

 ```

 This will start a mongo DB instance an awsmock docker image.
 Remote access to the MongoDB image must be configured
 separately.
-See for
+See, for
 instance: [Getting MongoDB on Linux to Listen to Remote Connections](https://www.baeldung.com/linux/mongodb-remote-connections).

 ### Running the Manager on the host

-In order to run the manager on the host system (Docker ist still needed for the lambda functions and DynamoDB), you need
+To run the manager on the host system (Docker is still needed for the lambda functions and DynamoDB), you need
 to make sure the manager application has access to the docker daemon REST API.
 For this, put your user id into the
-docker
-group;
+docker group;

 ```
 sudo usermod -a -G docker <userName>
 ```

-this will add ```<userName>``` to the docker group and the manager can access the docker daemon REST APIs.
+This will add ```<userName>``` to the docker group and the manager can access the docker daemon REST APIs.
 After that
-you
-can start the manager as a normal foreground process:
+you can start the manager as a normal foreground process:

 ```
 /usr/local/bin/awsmockmgr --loglevel debug